n2projects/PANDA/README.md

 # PANDA-Script-Hub
-A semi-skidded open source script hub.
+A semi-skidded open source script hub with a variety of scripts.